7 Things: Live performances

-Cyrus first live performance of "7 Things" took place on May 17, 2008, at the 2008 Zootopia, an annual summer concert put on by radio station Z100.
+Cyrus offered a sneak preview of "7 Things" on May 13, 2008, on Elvis Duran's popular morning zoo radio show of WHTZ in the Greater New York area.
+She was promoting her appearance in four days at Zootopia, an annual summer concert put on by WHTZ, where she performed the song live for the first time.
 Later that summer, she promoted the song at outdoor concerts hosted by Good Morning America and The Today Show and while hosting the 2008 Teen Choice Awards.
 Cyrus began promotion for "7 Things" in Europe in fall 2008, performing the track on the United Kingdom breakfast TV show GMTV, the French television show Le Grand Journal and the British singing competition The X Factor among other venues.
-She performed the song twice on FNMTV; once on August 1, 2008, and again while co-hosting New Year's Eve of 2008 with Pete Wentz.
+She performed the song twice on FNMTV; once on August 1, 2008, and again while co-hosting New Year's Eve 2008 with Pete Wentz.

-Cyrus performed "7 Things" along with several other songs on April 24, 2009, in a London Apple Store.
+Cyrus performed "7 Things" along with several other songs on April 24, 2009 in a London Apple Store.
 These performances were recorded and sold exclusively by the United Kingdom iTunes Store as a live extended play titled iTunes Live from London.
-On June 7, 2009, Cyrus performed the song at twentieth annual A Time for Heroes Celebrity Carnival, an outdoor carnival supporting the Elizabeth Glaser Pediatric AIDS Foundation.
+On June 7, 2009, Cyrus performed the song at the twentieth annual A Time for Heroes Celebrity Carnival, an outdoor carnival supporting the Elizabeth Glaser Pediatric AIDS Foundation.
 "7 Things" was also included in the set list of Cyrus' first world tour, the Wonder World Tour; Cyrus performed the song in a black leather ensemble paired with a silver rosary while overhead video screens projected a conflagration.
-Melinda M. Thompsen of The Oregonian said Cyrus' performance of "7 Things" the September 14 concert in Portland, Oregon at the Rose Garden Arena "showed what a powerhouse she can be using her voice and influence to get her message out".
-The song's performance in the September 22 concert in Los Angeles, California at the Staples Center was referred to as "aggressive athleticism" by Lael Loewenstein of Variety and as a "tween-rock gem" and "up-tempo highlight" by Mikael Wood of the Los Angeles Times.
-She later performed the song at the Rock in Rio concerts in Lisbon, Portugal and Madrid, Spain 7 Things has sold more than 1,500,000 million copies in the United States.
+Melinda M. Thompsen of The Oregonian said Cyrus' performance of "7 Things" during the September 14 concert in Portland, Oregon at the Rose Garden Arena "showed what a powerhouse she can be using her voice and influence to get her message out".
+The song's performance during the September 22 concert in Los Angeles, California at the Staples Center was referred to as "aggressive athleticism" by Lael Loewenstein of Variety and as a "tween-rock gem" and "up-tempo highlight" by Mikael Wood of the Los Angeles Times.
+She later performed the song at the Rock in Rio concerts in Lisbon, Portugal and Madrid, Spain.

 Cyrus performed the song during the Gypsy Heart Tour.

-In 2021, Cyrus began performing "7 Things", at music festivals, for the first time since 2011's Gypsy Heart Tour, reintroducing the song during her Lollapalooza set.
+In 2021, Cyrus began performing "7 Things" at music festivals for the first time since 2011's Gypsy Heart Tour, reintroducing the song during her Lollapalooza set.